Suggested Priorities for the Biden Administration

 Mr. President - These are the issues that matter most for the country, and that will get you re-elected

-Ok, so the mid-terms are over, the holidays are wrapping up, and we’re about to experience the joy of a closely divided government with a fair number of Republican House members wanting to focus solely on investigations& impeachment.
+Ok, so the mid-terms are over, the holidays are wrapping up, and we’re about to experience the joy of a closely divided government with a fair number of Republican House members wanting to focus solely on investigations1 & impeachment.

 Here’s where I think Congress and the President should focus their efforts.
 And if approached right, I think in each case they should be able to cobble together a majority in Congress to pass effective legislation.